-We have also sought financing in the international capital markets through the offering of the Convertible Bonds in February 2008 and the offering of the 2014 Notes in September 2009, which give us a longer maturity term but bear higher interest rates than bank borrowings.
+We have also sought financing in the international capital markets through the offerings of the Convertible Bonds, the 2014 Notes and the 2017 Notes, which give us a longer maturity term but bear higher interest rates than bank borrowings.
+Access to and cost of financing in the international capital markets is subject to a number of factors, including the global economic conditions and liquidity in the credit markets.